alvarogarcia7/blog_source/source/_posts/draft_jason-gorman-tdd-intensive-workshop.md

   * productivity:
     * no company is willing to give you a "get out of jail free" card to get out of the productivity zone
     * a drop in the productivity, at least for the first weeks
+    * you have to find a time slot in your schedule to practice TDD, otherwise it's like learning to swim while crossing the Atlantic Ocean
+  * You have to feel uncomfortable not doing TDD
   * triangulation:
     * how each problem is different
     * you can only learn it by doing